-RBTH and the author of Spicyblog, professional cook Peter Golavskiy, are proud to present the new issue of our cookery video podcast Delicious Russia.
+RBTH and the author of Spicyblog, professional cook Peter Golavskiy, are proud to present the new issue of our cookery video podcast.
 Borscht is an immortal classic, a symbol, and the face of Russian cuisine.
 Real borscht takes a while to prepare.
 But it's worth it.
 Watch the video and unveil Russian cookery secrets!

 |Press||to activate English subtitles|